orbitalquark/textadept/docs/api.md

 Parameters:

 - *next*:  Optional flag indicating whether to go to the next or previous bookmarked line relative to the current line.
-The default value is `nil`, prompting the user for a bookmarked line to go to.
+If `nil`, the user is prompted for a bookmarked line to go to.

 <a id="textadept.bookmarks.toggle"></a>
 #### `textadept.bookmarks.toggle`()